-So here’s a short list; the seven deadly sins of the punt.
+So here’s a shortlist of the seven deadly sins of the punt.
 Avoid these, and you (and your bank balance) will be far better off in the long run.

 1. Taking a knife to a gunfight

 The betting market is set by bookies and other punters, and some of them are very, very well prepared.
-There’s full-time professionals making their living off it, as well as some large syndicates that have the resources to crunch massive amounts of form data.
+There are full-time professionals making their living off it, as well as some large syndicates that have the resources to crunch massive amounts of form data.

 Had a quick look at a basic form guide and are going to bet?
 You’re woefully under-prepared and will take a beating in the long-term.

 The good news is that there’s more information than ever available for all punters: track data, detailed stats, replays, trial reports, sectional times, price information, professional ratings… it’s all out there.
 Use it, and start to close the gap on the big players.